anirudh-t4/miniHack_Pepe_Union/README.md

 Displaying all these data in such short time was challenging for us so we took help from various api's.

-Then link to app is:
+The link to app is:

 https://drive.google.com/open?id=1JooBooWR6KQkoiaRdcH0sSpjeitqRMxG

-if this link is not accessible,we've stored the apk in the 'apk' folder above.

-The video presentation of the project is stored in the 'video' folder above.
+The link to video:

 Special Features: